poissonconsulting/nlist/README.md

 #> [2,] 2.666667 5.666667 8.666667
 #> [3,] 3.666667 6.666667 9.666667
 #>
-#> an nlists object of 3 nlist objects of length 2
+#> an nlists object of 3 nlist objects each with 2 natomic elements
 ```

 Aggregating an nlists object gives an nlist object.